saeedsq/django-fancy-cronfield/README.rst

 ..
 ATTENTION:: To propose features, always open pull requests on the **develop** branch.
    It's the branch for features that will go into the next django fancy cronfield feature release.

+   For fixes for 0.1.x releases, please work on support/0.1.x which contains the next patch release for 3.1.x series.

    The **master** branch is the current stable release, the one released on PyPI.
    Changes based on **master** will not be accepted.